adammark/Markup.js/README.md

 var template = "{{images}} <img width='{{img_width}}'/> {{/images}}";
 ```

-As with includes, global variables can be passed into the optional `options`
+A global variable can be any kind of object.
+As with includes, global
-argument of `Mark.up`:
+variables can be passed into the optional `options` argument of `Mark.up`:

 ``` javascript
 var options = {